XIRZC/trpca.exp/README.md

 Open MATLAB and select the subfolder `./trpca` as root workspace, and run `./trpca/rgb_image_denoising_task.m`, `./trpca/video_background_modeling_task.m` for two applications, respectively.

+And then you would see the logs printed on MATLAB command pane, and know where the visualization results are saved to.

 ## Applications

 There are mainly two TRPCA applications leveraged in this repo: